 Our priest urged us to go even further.
 Not only just one meal a day, but he suggested we not eat hot meals.
 Nor eat meat (not even fish).
 He asked us to stick to fruits, vegetables, cheese, nuts, and bread.
 He wanted us to make a real sacrifice.

 Pray more during Lent.
 Praying the rosary every day is a good idea.
-Say the sorrowful mysteries every time during Lent.
+Maybe say the sorrowful mysteries every time during Lent.
 As you’re praying each decade, really ponder the mystery–the agony in the garden, the scourging at the pillar, the crowning with thorns, the carrying of the cross, and the crucifixion.
 Try to stay focused.
 If you’re not sure about the details of each mystery, that is, what it says in the Bible, look it up and read about it.
 A good searchable Bible online is the Douay-Rheims Bible at drbo.org.
+Ignatius Press and EWTN both have apps with searchable Bibles.

 The combination of your fast with lots of prayer during Lent is a good way to deepen your faith, to close the gap between you and God.
 Your small sacrifice will be appreciated by Christ, who voluntarily, and with a forgiving heart, made the ultimate sacrifice to save us from our sin.